yungtiec/react-schema-form/README.md

 ## Philosophy

-react-schema-form is meant to automatically generate a React form based on a [JSON Schema](http://json-schema.org/).
+React Schema Form is meant to automatically generate a React form based on a [JSON Schema](http://json-schema.org/).
 If you want to generate a form for any data, sight unseen, simply given a JSON schema, react-schema-form may be for you.
 If you have _a priori_ knowledge of your data and want a toolkit for generating forms for it, you might look elsewhere.

 react-schema-form validates that the data conforms to the given schema, but doesn't prevent the user from inputing data that doesn't fit (for example, stripping non-numbers from a number field, or adding values to an array that is already "full").